-There are four main players involved in transporting gas across the country: the transmission system operator; distributors; shippers; and Xoserve.
+How Gas is Distributed Across GB and by Whom – There are four main players involved in transporting gas across the country: the transmission system operator; distributors; shippers; and Xoserve.

 Gas enters into GB from numerous different sources: offshore production; imports from other countries; gas storage sites and small amounts of onshore production.
 It is carried to consumers via two systems across Britain, the National Transmission System (NTS) and the local distribution networks (DNs).
 The NTS is owned and operated by National Grid.
 It moves gas from where it is produced to either very large users; such as power stations, or into the local distribution networks.
 Gas moves at roughly 23 mph through the NTS, meaning it takes about one day for gas to move from one side of the system to the other.